Harniver/machinarium-scoring/README.md

-# The Machine - Scoring Tool
+# Machinarium - Scoring Tool

-This website helps in calculating the score of the various characters in The Machine.
+This website helps in calculating the score of the various characters in Machinarium.